christophihl/startupengineer/content/_repos/dat_sci_2/09_ml_h2o_I.md

 **Setup**

 H2O requires Java.
 If you do not already have Java installed, install it from [java.com](https://java.com/en/download/) before installing H2O.
+Supported versions include: Java 8, 9, 10, 11, 12, 13, 14.
+Don't use Version 15!
 To load a recent H2O package from CRAN, run: `install.packages("h2o")`.
 After H2O is installed on your system, verify the installation completed successfully by initializing H2O:

 ```r
 library(h2o)